learn-co-curriculum/phase-4-custom-rendering/README.md

 1. Why is it important to be able to customize the JSON that is returned by our apps?
-2. What is the process for including the results of calling an instance method in our JSON?
+2. What are some options we can use with the `render` method to customize the JSON response?

 ## Resources